Skip to main content

 The condition will become valid only in the moment of change (marked with blue arrows)

-For example, in the following condition: If AAPL 15-minute high crosses above AAPL last day close...
+If AAPL 1-15m bar high crosses above AAPL last day close...

-You can also use the keyword by to specify the delta (difference) between two terms, and create a condition using Crosses Above or Crosses Below combined with the operator By
+You can also refine this condition by using the keyword "by" to specify a delta (difference) between the two terms, combining it with Crosses Above or Crosses Below.

-For example, if your condition is: If the price of AAPL crosses above the previous day high by 2%...
+If the price of AAPL crosses above the previous day’s high by 2%...

 Did this answer your question?